PacificBiosciences/sawfish/docs/accuracy.md

 # Sawfish accuracy assessment

-Sawfish tends to assemble and describe multiple overlapping SV alleles at loci where older truth sets may compress overlapping variants down to a single allele, which can complicate interpretation of benchmarking results.
+Sawfish tends to assemble and describe multiple overlapping SV alleles at loci where older SV benchmarks tend to compress overlapping variants down to a single allele, which can complicate interpretation of results.
 For this reason we describe some effective sawfish accuracy evaluation approaches here.

 ## Assessing SV accuracy on HG002

-Single-sample SV calling performance on HG002 can be assessed with multiple GIAB SV truth sets.
-We demonstrate results for CMRG v1.0 and T2T v1.0 below.
+Single-sample SV calling performance on HG002 can be assessed with multiple GIAB SV benchmark sets.
+We demonstrate results for CMRG v1.0 and a recent draft T2T SV benchmark set below.

 ### Results

 #### HG002 GIAB CMRG assessment

-SV accuracy in medically relevant genes can be assessed by benchmarking calls against the GIAB CMRG SV truth set.
-Sawfish SV calls are generated and benchmarked using truvari, as detailed below in [methods](#methods).
+SV accuracy in medically relevant genes can be assessed by comparing calls against the GIAB CMRG SV benchmark set.
+Sawfish SV calls are generated and then compared to the benchmark using truvari, as detailed below in [methods](#methods).

-This accuracy benchmark shows a reduction in false calls within the CMRG confident regions:
+This accuracy assessment shows a reduction in false SV calls from sawfish:

 | Method  | Recall | #FN | Precision | #FP | F1    |
 |:-------:|:------:|:---:|:---------:|:---:|:-----:|